• What are the sales indicators?

 What are the sales indicators?

 There are still business owners who operate as usual, that is, they wait until the end of the financial year to analyze their situation and finally make a decision regarding the balance sheet.
 Except that in most cases, it’s sometimes too late.
 With the help of indicators, activity is monitored daily and you are informed in case of emergency.
-Here are the sales indicators that will allow you

 1. To have concrete, reliable and easy to analyze information

-2. make appropriate and quick decisions in order to achieve profitability for your business and increase your turnover.
+2. Make appropriate and quick decisions in order to achieve profitability for your business and increase your turnover.

 The sales index of salespeople